 By guest author Chris Guthrie

 It’s always nice to meet new friends, especially when those people are as smart as Chris Guthrie!
 As co-creator of AmaSuite, he’s chock full of knowledge about selling on Amazon through retail arbitrage, private labeling and as an affiliate.
-Not only did I get him to contribute this very enlightening blog post, he’s also going to do a free webinar for you on Thursday, November 19, 2015.
+Not only did I get him to contribute this very enlightening blog post, he’s also released the replay of a free webinar he did for our group a while back.
 I’ll let Chris take it from here and explain about the 3 mistakes he runs into all the time and how you can avoid them.

 There are several mistakes people make when trying to sell private-label products on Amazon and I’d like to quickly outline some of the most common ones so you can sidestep those roadblocks and shorten your path to success